 - a) Disengage brake lever (lever down). - b) Measure the length of the spring.
-Measurement should be 2.75" (7.0 cm) between washers (see Figure 14). - c) If adjustment is necessary, tighten the nut directly below the yoke and loosen the bottom nut (bottom one of the two tightened together) below the spring.
-Turn the nut directly below the washer (top nut of the two tightened together) until the correct measurement is obtained.
-Tighten the two nuts together and repeat on opposite side of unit.
-Turn clockwise to shorten spring length and turn counter-clockwise to lengthen the spring.
+Measurement should be 2.75" (7.0 cm) between washers (see Figure 12). - c) If adjustment is necessary, tighten the lock nut directly below the yoke and loosen the two nuts jammed together below the spring.
+Turn the nut directly below the washer until the correct measurement is obtained.
+Tighten the two jam nuts below the spring together and repeat on opposite side of unit.